tsmtzs/pieceForSmartphoneOrchestra/DISCUSSION.md

 and the interactions among them can be defined and manipulated by computer algorithms.
 In *Piece for Smartphone Orchestra* the interacting elements are the performers.
 In order to steer the performance towards an aesthetic goal we choose to shape the interactions between the performers and the performers with the environment by using text and graphics.
 Our approach is similar to the text scores of Pauline Oliveros[^oliveros].
-The players react to the global sound and act according to the directions given in text.
+The players react to the global sound and act according to the directions given in the text.

 We assume that the interpretation of the [score](score/pieceForSmartphoneOrchestra.pdf)